pbellot/graphyp/README.md

 Once this is done, it remains to determine for each session its type according to the associated values of N, K and α/ β.
 Some thresholds make it possible to identify the tendencies towards the min/max values of N and K and towards ±infinity or stability (1) for α/β (for example, we can choose to consider K as type Kmax if K > Kmax – (Kmax – Kmin) x z with 0 < z < 1).
 Lastly, the sequence of types gives us the routes of search.

+The last part of the notebook is based on: [A sample code for the bipartite hypergraph algorithm](https://github.com/OtmaneAzeroualDZHW/Creating_bipartite_graph)

 ### Authors of Graphyp :
 - Renaud Fabre, Dionysian Economics Laboratory (LED), Université Paris 8, Saint-Denis, France
 - Otmane Azeroual, German Centre for Higher Education Research and Science Studies (DZHW), Berlin, Germany